Results for Letter t

 Tannic: Used to describe a wine high in tannins or with a rough mouthfeel.

-Tannins: The mouth-puckering substance--found mostly in red wines--that is derived primarily from grape skins, seeds and stems, but also from oak barrels.
-Tannin acts as a natural preservative that helps wine age and develop.
+Tannins: The mouth-puckering polyphenols, most prominent in red wines, that are derived primarily from grape skins, seeds and stems, but also from oak barrels.
+Tannins are an important component of a wine's structure and texture, and act as a natural preservative that help wine age and develop.

 Tart: Sharp-tasting because of acidity.
 Occasionally used as a synonym for acidic.